rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

 :func:`Text <rubato.structure.gameobject.ui.text.Text>`,
 :func:`Button <rubato.structure.gameobject.ui.button.Button>`, and
 :func:`Raster <rubato.structure.gameobject.sprites.raster.Raster>`.
-The behaviors Font, Text, and Button are self explanatory.
-Raster is a component that allows you to draw anything you want.
+The behaviors of Font, Text, and Button are fairly trivial.
+Raster is a special component in rubato that you can draw custom art to.
 In this case, we're using it to draw a background for our button.

 **********